melbcc/QR-Code-Reader/doc/NewUserScanner.md

 ## Setting up a new User in CiviCRM

 This is required for each scanner device being put into service.
-Each scanner needs to have it own dedeicated User in CiviCRM so that a User api_key is created for the device to access CiviCRM records.
+Each scanner needs to have it own dedicated User in CiviCRM so that a secure User api_key is created for the device to access CiviCRM records.

 # Instructions for adding new user.

 Login to melbpc.org.au as user with (admin rights??)
-Mouse over Melbourne PC User Group and select Dashboard.
+Mouse over 'Melbourne PC User Group' and select 'Dashboard'.
-Mouse over Users in the LH menu and select Add New Enter a Username in format scanner.<location>
+Mouse over 'Users' in the LH menu and select Add New Enter a Username in format scanner.<location>
 Enter an email address.
 Enter a First Name like scanner.X